 - Economic Justice with Prof. Parekh, the first PPE course he took, allowed him to explore topics like spatial segregation & gentrification through philosophical lenses.

 - Involved with “Generation Citizen”, sends College volunteers into classrooms across Boston to empower middle & high school students to affect change in their local governments.

-- With plans to graduate in May of 2019, Vishal hopes to immerse in a space or graduate program that explores what equity and justice look like from an urban planning perspective.
+- Vishal graduated in May of 2019, he hopes to immerse in a space or graduate program that explores what equity and justice look like from an urban planning perspective.

 - Advanced Logic with Prof. Smead helped her coursework both in & outside of the major, it taught her how to approach problems related to logic in her computer science courses.

 - Attended the Pembroke-King’s Programme that tied training to other topics in philosophy and refined her understanding of what formal frameworks might represent.

 - Co-op at the Munich Center, her time there enforced her interests in formal philosophy through independent research, conferences, & graduate coursework.

 - Ethics & Evolutionary Games gave her tools that she used in her economics courses.
 Advanced Logic & Evolutionary Games inspired her to learn more about formal philosophy.

 - Co-op at Carnegie Mellon University, the formal methods classes were helpful because they taught her the basics of decision theory & exposed her to formal notation.

 - Information Economics & Game Theory connected economics & philosophy, she learned about economics with the decision theory she was exposed to on coop at the Munich Center.